versionone/api-examples/rest/apis-walkthrough.md

 ## What you need to try this against our public test instance

+1. cURL
+2. This Access Token: `1.aBg7sVXSZeEsf3cwvQFEdkkt384=`

+### Details
 This walkthrough assumes you are on a system that can run the popular **cURL** command-line HTTP client. cURL is available for a huge variety of operating systems.
 [Download it here](https://curl.haxx.se/download.html) if you don't already have it.

 Once you have cURL installed, you can try it against a test URL, like Google, by simply typing `curl 'http://www.google.com'` and pressing enter.
 You should get back a result like this:

 ![cURL Google](https://cloud.githubusercontent.com/assets/1863005/16272737/f3fd2c50-386c-11e6-864f-408abbe67a86.png)

 Unlike the Google's public web site, the VersionOne Lifecycle APIs require authentication/authorization.
-So, you'll need
+So, you'll need to use an Access Token.
+The value of the token is `1.aBg7sVXSZeEsf3cwvQFEdkkt384=`.
+Using this with cURL is easy.
+Here is the format:

+`curl 'http://domain/path' -H "Authorization:Bearer <access token>"`

+For example, to get the details of the Admin user from our VersionOne Lifecycle examples instance, you'd run this:

+`curl 'http://www16.v1host.com/api-examples/rest-1.v1/Data/Member/20' -H "Authorization:Bearer 1.aBg7sVXSZeEsf3cwvQFEdkkt384="`"`

 ## What you need to do to repeat this in your own instance